 The sunset duration varies by latitude, but let’s just consider one latitude, 40o north, the latitude Denver or Philadelphia in the United States, or Beijing in China.
-At that latitude, on the day of equinox, the sun sets in about 2 and 3/4 minutes.
+At that latitude, on the day of solstice, the sun sets in about 3 and 1/4 minutes.

 On the other hand, at 40o north latitude, the solstice sun sets in roughly 2 and 3/4 minutes.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
 Near the Arctic Circle (65o north latitude), the duration of a solstice sunset lasts about 15 minutes; at the equator (0o latitude), the solstice sun takes a little over 2 and 1/4 minutes to set.
 Regardless of latitude, however, the duration of sunset is always longest at or near the solstices.